Doctor of Philosophy

 B. Application Process

-- Submit the completed application along with a research paper of at least 25 pages on a subject related to the applicant’s requested major field of study.
-This paper becomes a part of the applicant’s portfolio.
-The paper should be an original work, and should give evidence of highly developed research and writing skills.
-The form and style shall follow the most recent edition of The Southwestern Seminary Style Manual.
+- Twenty-five page Research Paper - Each applicant is required to submit a twenty-five (25) page research paper related to their desired major field of study.
+This paper must be an original work and should provide evidence of highly developed research and writing skills.
+The form and style should follow the most recent editions of The Southwestern Seminary Style Manual available for download on the seminary website.

 - Change of Majors: Before applicants or residents may change majors, they must be evaluated by the prospective division and must meet any requirements for entrance that may be imposed.

-- Provisional Acceptance: Applicants may be admitted into residency in a provisional status if they have passed all requirements for acceptance as outlined above, but do not possess certain qualifying courses that would equate to the Master of Arts in Christian Education degree, or who do not have certain courses specified by the major division.
+- Provisional Acceptance: Applicants may be admitted into the period of research in a provisional status if they have passed all requirements for acceptance as outlined above, but do not possess certain qualifying courses that would equate to the Master of Arts in Christian Education degree, or who do not have certain courses specified by the major division.
 This provisional acceptance may require leveling courses in the following areas: Christian education, theological studies, or research languages.
-These courses must be completed by the conclusion of the second year of residency.
+These courses must be completed by the conclusion of the second year of residency or according to the guidelines detailed in the student’s acceptance letter.

-The student will complete 12 seminars of academic work and supervised research & teaching (44 credit hours) above the master's degree:
+The student will complete 3 orientation seminars, 1 advanced writing practicum, 11 major and minor seminars, and a supervised research and teaching component totaling 44 credit hours above the master's degree:

 - 5 seminars in a major field (20 hours)